xArthos/portfolio/readme.md

 ## **About**

-This is an express app wrote in typescrypt using apollo-server-express and mongoDB.
+This is an express app wrote in typescript using apollo-server-express and mongoDB.
 This project can be deployed on vercel.

 ### **Main Packages**